amethyst/amethyst/README.md

 While the engine can be hard to use at times, we made a lot of [documentation][bk] that will teach you everything you need to use amethyst comfortably!

+If you don't understand a part of the documentation, please let us know.
+Join us on discord or gitter, or open an issue, we are always happy to help!

 [bk]: https://www.amethyst.rs/book/master/

 ## Getting started